top of page

 Directly below the cabin lies one very large section of landing gear, part of a wing, a fuel bladder, and more.

-As you descend further downhill, you will be heading towards the point where the aircraft first struck the treetops and the start of the debris field.
-Approximately 100 feet from the cabin, you'll encounter the remainder of the fuselage and one of the plane's wings.
+As hikers descend further downhill, they will be heading towards the point where the aircraft first struck the treetops and the start of the debris field.
+Approximately 100 feet from the cabin, the remainder of the fuselage and one of the plane's wings can be found.
 A prominent indication of the wing's impact with a tree is the noticeable and sizable gash it bears.

 Just behind this section of the fuselage, one of the aircraft's two propellers lies partly buried in the ground.